RedstoneTesseracted/Lockdown/README.md

 | Legacy machine migration      |   ✅   |

-## Redstone wireless transmitter

-* Transmits a redstone signal to other receivers on the same channel
-* Encodable (required)

-### History

-* Added in R1

-## Redstone wireless receiver

-* Emits a redstone signal whenever it receives a wireless signal from its channel
-* Encodable (required)

-### History

-* Added in R1

-## Alarm lights

-* Emits a glowing effect whenever it receives a wireless signal from its channel
-* Available in sixteen colors!
-* Encodable (required)

-### History

-* Added in R1

-## Force field projector

-* Creates an indestructible energy shield when powered by redstone
-* Right-click to change size

-### History

-* Added in R1
-* Tweaked force field projector texture in R3
-* Force field projectors can now be placed horizontally in R3

-## Keycard reader w/ keycard

-* Emits a redstone signal whenever a nearby player is holding a keycard with a matching code
-* Comes in seventeen colors!
-* Encodable (required)

-### History

-* Added in R1

-## Big buttons

-* Big fancy buttons!
-* Comes in sixteen colors!
-* Emits a wireless signal if encoded
-* Encodable (optional)

-### History

-* Added in R1

-## Klaxon block

-* Makes a noise on loop when powered by redstone
-* Right-click to change sound effect

-### History

-* Added in R1

-## Laser projector

-* Projects a laser when powered by redstone
-* Laser deals damage and can be blocked by solid blocks
-* Directional!

-### History

-* Added in R1

-## Player detector

-* Emits a redstone signal whenever a player is within five blocks

-### History

-* Added in R1

-## Mob detector

-* Emits a redstone signal whenever a non-player mob is within five blocks

-### History

-* Added in R1

-## Defense turret

-* Blasts hostile mobs and, optionally, players with a laser
-* When given a code, turrets will target players with a non-matching code
-* Encodable (optional)

-### History

-* Added in R1
-* Firing range buffed, reload time lowered, and recipe made less expensive in R2
-* Added turret upgrades in R2

-## Defense drone

-* Patrols the area around its home position for any suspicious activity
-* When an enemy is detected, drones will enter pursuit and begin firing their laser once in range
-* When given a code, drones will target players with a non-matching code
-* Encodable (optional)

-### History

-* Added in R1
-* Added drone upgrades in R2

-## Drone control tower

-* Used to shift the drone's detection area to the position of the tower
-* Encodable (required)

-### History

-* Added in R2
-* Removed in R3 due to drone AI overhaul

-## Encoding station

-* Used to apply codes/channels to items

-### History

-* Added in R1

-## Range upgrade

-* Increases firing/detection ranges for drones and turrets
-* Right-click on drone/turret to apply
-* Maximum of three

-### History

-* Added in R3

-## Durability upgrade

-* Increases max health of drones and turrets
-* Right-click on drone/turret to apply
-* Maximum of three

-### History

-* Added in R2
-* Increased maximum upgrades to 3 in R3

-## Flamethrower upgrade

-* Causes drones and turrets to shoot fireballs instead of lasers
-* Right-click on drone/turret to apply
-* Maximum of one

-### History

-* Added in R2

-## Drone control tower upgrade

-* Used to pair a drone with the nearest control tower of a matching code
-* When applied, the drone will use the tower's position as the center of its search radius
-* Right-click on drone to apply
-* Maximum of one

-### History

-* Added in R2
-* Removed in R3 due to drone AI overhaul

-## Laser blaster

-* Pew pew
-* Consumes redstone batteries

-### History

-* Planned for R4

-## Redstone Batteries

-* Used to fuel the laser blaster

-### History

-* Planned for R4

-## Key

-* Brings container locking to survival
-* Encodable (required)

-### History

-* Added in R3

-## Air Defense Cannon

-* What if laser, but big?

-### History

-* Planned for R4

-## Suspicious thumb drive

-* Rare item found in chests?
-* When used on a drone or turret, causes said drone/turret to instead target ALL friendly mobs, with priority on players and villagers.

-### History

-* Planned for R4

-## Legacy Wand

-* Tool used to drop pre-R3 blocks/items and replace them with their post-R3 counterparts
-* Right click to upgrade all items in player inventory
-* Right click while facing block to upgrade block

-### History

-* Planned for R3

 ## Removed Features

 These features existed prior to the 1.21.4 update due to technical limitations.
 However, they are now obsolete: